 IgA nephropathy (Berger's disease)

-IgA nephropathy (nuh-FROP-uh-thee), also known as Berger's disease, is a kidney disease that occurs when an antibody called immunoglobulin A (IgA) lodges in your kidneys.
-This results in local inflammation that, over time, may hamper your kidneys' ability to filter wastes from your blood.
+IgA nephropathy (nuh-FROP-uh-thee), also known as Berger's disease, is a kidney disease that occurs when an antibody called immunoglobulin A (IgA) builds up in your kidneys.
+This results in local inflammation that, over time, can hamper your kidneys' ability to filter waste from your blood.

-IgA nephropathy usually progresses slowly over many years, but the course of the disease in each person is uncertain.
-Some people leak blood in their urine without developing problems, some eventually achieve complete remission, and others develop end-stage kidney failure.
+IgA nephropathy usually progresses slowly over years, but the course of the disease varies from person to person.
+Some people leak blood in their urine without developing problems, some eventually achieve complete remission and others develop end-stage kidney failure.

 No cure exists for IgA nephropathy, but certain medications can slow its course.
-Keeping your blood pressure under control and reducing your cholesterol levels also slow disease progression.
+Keeping your blood pressure under control and reducing your cholesterol levels also slow the disease.

-IgA nephropathy usually doesn't cause symptoms in the early stages.
-The disease can go unnoticed for decades and is sometimes first suspected when routine tests reveal protein and red blood cells in your urine that can't be seen without a microscope (microscopic hematuria).
+IgA nephropathy usually doesn't cause symptoms in the early stages, so the disease can go unnoticed for years or decades.
+It's sometimes suspected when routine tests reveal protein and red blood cells in your urine that can't be seen without a microscope (microscopic hematuria).

 - Cola- or tea-colored urine (caused by red blood cells in the urine)

-- Repeated episodes of cola- or tea-colored urine, sometimes even visible blood in your urine, usually during or after an upper respiratory or other type of infection
+- Repeated episodes of cola- or tea-colored urine, and sometimes visible blood in your urine, usually during or after an upper respiratory or other infection and sometimes after strenuous exercise

-- Pain in the side(s) of your back below your ribs (flank)
+- Pain in the one or both sides of your back below your ribs

 - Swelling (edema) in your hands and feet